Gone with the Wind (novel): Coming-of-age story

 Margaret Mitchell arranged Gone with the Wind chronologically, focusing on the life and experiences of the main character, Scarlett O'Hara, as she grew from adolescence into adulthood.
 During the novel's period, from 1861 to 1873, Scarlett ages from sixteen to twenty-eight.
 This is a type of Bildungsroman, a novel concerned with the moral and psychological growth of the protagonist from youth to adulthood (coming-of-age story).
 Scarlett's development is affected by the events of her time.
 Mitchell used a smooth linear narrative structure.
 The novel is known for its exceptional "readability".
 The plot is rich with vivid characters.

 Genre

 Gone with the Wind is often placed in the literary subgenre of the historical romance novel.
 Pamela Regis has argued that it is more appropriately classified as a historical novel, as it does not contain all of the elements of the romance genre.
 The novel has been described as an early classic of the erotic historical genre because it is thought to contain some degree of pornography.

 Plot elements

 Slavery

 Slavery in Gone with the Wind is a backdrop to a story that is essentially about other things.
-Southern plantation fiction (also known as Anti-Tom literature, in reference to reactions to Harriet Beecher Stowe's anti-slavery novel, Uncle Tom's Cabin of 1852) from the mid-19th century, culminating in Gone with the Wind, is written from the perspective and values of an enslaver and tends to present slaves as docile and happy.
+Southern plantation fiction (also known as Anti-Tom literature, in reference to reactions to Harriet Beecher Stowe's anti-slavery novel, Uncle Tom's Cabin of 1852) from the mid-19th century, culminating in Gone with the Wind, is written from the perspective and values of a slave owner and tends to present slaves as docile and happy.